FAQs: How we are caring for you

 Can I accompany my loved one to an outpatient visit?

-Yes, one visitor or support person is permitted to accompany a patient during their outpatient office visits or tests.
-You may be asked to wait in a waiting area if space is restricted in some testing locations.
+Yes, one visitor or support person is permitted to accompany a patient during their outpatient office visits or for testing.
+In some testing locations, you may be asked to wait in a waiting area if space is restricted.